 The actual installation is straight forward, but just needs to be thought out before committing to drilling and gluing the panel in place.
 I tried the panel in a number of different positions before I was entirely happy with it.

 I knew I wanted the cable to drop through the roof right above the battery box.
 This way I could minimise the length of wire, and didn't need to feed the wire right around the inside of the camper van.

 So after deciding on the final position, I drew around the panel mounts with a pencil and put the panel to one side.
-I then took some wire wool and rubbed the mount area on the roof.
+Then I took some wire wool and rubbed the mount area on the roof.
 This would give a good key for the glue/sealant to attach to.
-I then thoroughly cleaned the surface with a degreaser.
+The it was just a case of thoroughly cleaning the surface with a degreaser.

 I then took the mounts and attached them to the solar panel using 8 stainless steel screws.
-I was now ready to glue the panel to the roof.
+It was now time to glue the panel to the roof!

 Attaching the solar panel to the roof

 I had done a lot of research into the best way to attach the solar panel to the roof, and the general consensus online was to use Sikaflex - which is a sealant and adhesive.
 Now Sikaflex comes in loads of different types - each with its own number - but I opted for Sikaflex 512 - which is for motor-homes and camper vans, and this is what people online had used to fix panels to their vans.